 - a.
-All students enrolled in the Traditional Prelicensure Clinical Nursing Program or Accelerated BSN must have a background clearance done through CastleBranch before advancing into the upper-division nursing programs. - Students will be required to pass an additional background clearance if they have a break in continuous enrollment in the clinical or research program.
+All students enrolled in the Traditional Prelicensure Clinical Nursing Program or Accelerated BSN must have a background clearance done through CastleBranch or Complio before advancing into the upper-division nursing programs. - Students will be required to pass an additional background clearance if they have a break in continuous enrollment in the clinical or research program.

-2. Level One Fingerprint Card
+2. IVP Fingerprint Card

 a.
-All students enrolled in the Traditional Prelicensure Clinical Nursing Program or Accelerated BSN must obtain an unrestricted Level One Fingerprint Clearance Card issued by the Arizona Department of Public Safety.
-Students must submit a copy of this card to CastleBranch.
+All students enrolled in the Traditional Prelicensure Clinical Nursing Program or Accelerated BSN must obtain an unrestricted IVP Fingerprint Clearance Card issued by the Arizona Department of Public Safety.
+Students must submit a copy of this card to CastleBranch or Complio.
 Students will show this card upon request by Edson College or a clinical agency.